 Alan was born and educated in Dunedin and now lives in Cromwell and is building a home in Bannockburn.
 His family has had a deep connection with Central Otago for some six generations.
 He has two adult children, one a lawyer and the other an artist.
 Alan enjoys the outdoors, making dry stone walls, skiing, kayaking, art music and reading.

-Karleigh works mainly in estate and trust law at our Cromwell office but will be increasingly assisting Maxine Knowler in a variety of legal work and is looking forward to gaining experience in many areas of court work.
+She works mainly in estate and trust law at our Cromwell office but will be increasingly assisting Director, Maxine Knowler, with a variety of legal work and is looking forward to gaining experience in many areas of court work.

 Karleigh has lived in Cromwell with her husband and children for the last 13 years and has hands on experience in buying, selling, building and subdividing residential property in Cromwell.
 Outside of work, Karleigh enjoys biking, hiking, playing sport and being actively involved in her children's many interests.